 Dog Pooping Liquid but Acting Normal (Here’s Why)

-We outline the common reasons why a dog may poop liquid but still act normal, what you can do, and when to seek veterinary help.
+We outline the common reasons why a dog may poop liquid but still act normal, what you can do, and when to seek veterinary care.

 A dog pooping liquid but acting normal often points to mild digestive irritation rather than a severe illness.
 Common reasons include a sudden diet change, food intolerance, stress, parasites, or eating something that upset their stomach.